 Ingelan Listed by dragonforce Ransomware Group

 On May 17, 2026, Spanish engineering firm Ingelan appeared on the leak site of the dragonforce ransomware group.
-The company, which provides security for information systems, communications architecture, and industrial automation, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone whose personal or professional information passed through Ingelan’s systems could be affected.
+The company, which provides security for information systems, communications architecture, and industrial automation, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone whose personal or professional information passed through Ingelan’s systems could be affected.

 At the time of publication, the group had not publicly named a specific ransom deadline for Ingelan, though dragonforce typically follows a double-extortion model of encryption followed by data-leak threats.